 Approval of the visa petition does not mean the immigrant is guaranteed approval of a visa or green card, however.
 Like every immigrant, your spouse will eventually have to file his or her own, extensive immigrant visa or green card application.
 At that time, the immigration authorities will take a hard look at your spouse's health, background, financial situation, and other factors that might disqualify him or her from entering the U.S. or receiving permanent resident status.

 If you have a criminal record, see an attorney.
 Under the Adam Walsh Child Protection and Safety Act of 2006, U.S. citizens and lawful permanent residents who have been convicted of any “specified offense against a minor” are prohibited from filing a family-based immigrant petition on behalf of any beneficiary (whether a child or not).
 USCIS will run security checks on all petitions and may call you in for fingerprinting.
 If the petitioner has a conviction for one of the specified offenses against a minor, then the petition will not be approved unless USCIS determines that the U.S. petitioner poses no risk to the beneficiary.

 Filling Out Form I-130

-The first thing to notice about Form I-130 is that it runs in two columns (except for the tiny Part A near the top).
+The first thing to notice about page one of Form I-130 is that it runs in two columns (except for the tiny Part A near the top).
 The left column, or Part B, asks for information about the petitioner—we are assuming that’s you.
 The right column, Part C, asks for information about your foreign-born spouse, referred to as the relative.
 Now for the questions.

-Question 1: Check the first box, Husband/Wife.
+Question 1: Check the first box, Spouse.

 Question 2: This question, about whether you’re related by adoption, is meant for people who use this form to apply for an adopted child.
 We’re assuming you can answer this question “No.”